darrenjw/fp-ssc-course/Intro/Readme.md

     conjunction with *probability monads*

--   *Automatic differentiation* (AD) is natural and convenient in functional languages, facilitating gradient-based algorithms such as MALA, HMC and PDMP
+-   *Automatic differentiation* (AD) is natural and convenient in functional languages, facilitating gradient-based algorithms

 ### Monoids and parallel "map--reduce"

--   A [monoid]{.alert} is a very important concept in FP
+-   A *monoid* is a very important concept in FP

 -   For now we will think of a monoid as a *set* of elements with a *binary relation* $\star$ which is *closed*